-You smell fuel or gas inside or outside of your car: If you smell gas while you are driving inside your car, stop driving as soon as possible and bring your car to RSC Automotive Repair Center LLC in Orange County.
+You smell fuel or gas inside or outside of your car: If you smell gas inside your car while you are driving, stop driving as soon as possible and bring your car to RSC Automotive Repair Center LLC in Orange County.
 Inhaling these fumes can burn the inside of your nostrils and cause headaches and nausea.

-If you are having an issue with your emissions system, RSC Automotive Repair Center LLC in San Clemente is your place to go.
-Our owner Juan Bonilla and a team of Quality technicians have decades of experience and are experts in all things auto repair, including auto repair, tire & alignment services, and emissions repair.
+If you are having an issue with your emissions system, RSC Automotive Repair Center LLC in San Clemente is your go-to place.
+Our owner Juan Bonilla and team of Quality technicians have decades of experience and are experts in all things auto repair, including auto repair, tire & alignment services, and emissions repair.

 Reasons You Should Do Business With Us:

 We've been fixing cars since 2012 and are experts in all things auto repair.
-If you are in the 92672 area or nearby, don't hesitate to schedule an appointment with RSC Automotive Repair Center LLC, either online at https://rscautorepair.com/ or via phone at 949-276-5332 .
+If you are in the 92672 area or nearby, don't hesitate to schedule an appointment with RSC Automotive Repair Center LLC either online or via phone at 949-276-5332.
 RSC Automotive Repair Center LLC - Quality you Can Trust, at a Fair Price!.